 Medium- and heavy-duty vehicles have a gross vehicle weight rating of more than 10,000 pounds and include vans, buses, and trucks.
 This dataset is updated annually in April to reflect the number of DMV-registered vehicles “on the road” during the previous calendar year.
+Dashboard is best viewed from a computer.
 Visit full page layout of dashboard, download data, or return to dashboard collection page.

 Weight Class: The Federal Highway Administration classifies vehicles by their gross vehicle weight rating (GVWR).
 GVWR is the vehicle manufacturer’s specification of the vehicle’s loaded weight.
 Vehicle weight class ranges from 1 through 8.
 See below for more information on vehicle weight class.